ZhangMuchao/zhangmuchao.github.io/_posts/2025-06-25-Zero-Padding-FFT.md

 title: Zero padding FFT
 date: 2025-06-25 19:11:52
 categories: [Signal Processing, Frequency Domain]
-tags: [matlab, feature extraction]     # TAG names should always be lowercase
+tags: [matlab, feature extraction, fft]     # TAG names should always be lowercase
 description: Fast Fourier Transform (FFT) is an essential too for analyzing a signal's frequency content.
 One common operation before applying FFT is zero-padding, appending zeros to the end of a signal to increase the total number of samples used in the transform.
 toc: true
 math: true